lundstrj/crosstag/README.rst

 Installation
 ------------

-To install Crosstag, simply:
+To install Crosstag, simply clone and run.

-Clone and run
+# to start the server
+sudo python crosstag_server.py

+# to start the reader
+python crosstag_reader.py

+# to start the terminal based viewer
+python crosstag_viewer.py